The transition to collective motion in nonreciprocal active matter: coarse graining agent-based models into fluctuating hydrodynamics: Derivation of nonreciprocal bands

 \section{Derivation of nonreciprocal bands}

 In this appendix, we rederive system \eref{eq:dyn_sys_single} and its solution \eref{eq:wave_form_single} with parameters \eref{eq:wave_param_single}.
-We then assess perturbatively how it is affected by nonreciprocity and derive \eref{eq:results_first_order}-\eref{eq:results_first_order_2} of main text.
+We then assess perturbatively how it is affected by nonreciprocity and derive \eref{eq:results_first_order} of main text.
 Inserting \eref{eq:wave_form_single} into \eref{eq:dyn_sys_single}, we find

 where $g_0$, $g_1$ and $g_2$ are given by

 Condition \eref{eq:solvab_cond} is verified for every $\zeta$ whenever all the $g_i$'s vanish.
 Therefore, the wave's parameters $k_{\pm}$, $m_l$, $c$ and $\rho_g$ are such that